jakedex/notes/java.md

 * Neither a final class nor a final method can be extended.
 A final data field is a constant
 * The modifiers public, protected, private, static, abstract, and final are used on classes and class members (data and methods), except that the final modifier can also be used on local variables in a method.
 A final local variable is a constant inside a method
 * A static method cannot be overridden.
 If a static method defined in the superclass is redefined in a subclass, the method defined in the superclass is hidden.
 The hidden static methods can be invoked using the syntax SuperClassName.staticMethodName
+* Always reference static variables and methods from a class name (as opposed to a reference variable) to avoid errors and improve readability
+* Don't pass a parameter from a constructor to initialize a static data field - it's better to use a setter method to change static data

 ### Chapter 12